julienoh/pathrs/README.md

 # pathrs

 `pathrs.sh` is the script that test if the path from one area to an other area take the same path in the small MAN.
-We test all the path frome the "site" file.
+We test all the path frome the `site` file.

 Usage :
 -------